Ask a doctor about a prescription for AZITHROMYCIN VIATRIS 200 mg/5 ml ORAL SUSPENSION POWDER

 Pregnancy, breastfeeding, and fertility

-Your doctor will evaluate whether you should take this medication during pregnancy, if the benefits of treatment outweigh the potential risks.
+Your doctor will assess whether you should take this medicine during pregnancy, if the benefit of treatment outweighs the potential risks.

 Azitromicina is excreted in breast milk.
-Due to potential adverse reactions in the infant, it is not recommended to use azithromycin during breastfeeding.
-You can continue breastfeeding two days after completing treatment with azithromycin.
+Due to the potential adverse reactions in the infant, the use of azitromicina is not recommended during breastfeeding.
+You can continue breastfeeding two days after finishing treatment with azitromicina.

-This medication contains 18.17mg of sodium (main component of table salt/for cooking) per 5 ml of reconstituted suspension.
-This corresponds to 0.91% of the maximum daily sodium intake recommended for an adult.
+This medicine contains 18.17 mg of sodium (the main component of table salt) per 5 ml of reconstituted suspension.
+This is equivalent to 0.91% of the maximum recommended daily sodium intake for an adult.

-This medication is administered orally.
+This medicine is administered orally.
 To facilitate administration, each bottle is accompanied by a dosing syringe.

-Your doctor will establish the most suitable dose and treatment duration for you, according to your condition and response to treatment.
-As a general rule, the recommended dose of medication and administration frequency is as follows:
+Your doctor will determine the most suitable dose and treatment duration for you, according to your condition and response to treatment.
+As a general rule, the recommended dose of medicine and administration frequency is as follows:

 Dose

-Single-dose azithromycin suspension should be administered once a day, with or without food.
+The azitromicina suspension should be administered in a single dose once a day, with or without food.

 Shake the bottle vigorously before using the suspension.